License retrieval of idle applications – Workstation Agent procedures

-Agent procedures may comprise of multiple steps, and may invoke external scripts.
-The order and relation of procedure steps as well as the content of each step affects the procedure flow.
-In order to configure a procedure, select one from the “Agent procedures” window, and click the ‘Edit’ button.The “Edit procedure” window opens.
+Agent procedures may comprise multiple steps and may invoke external scripts.
+The order and relation of procedure steps as well as the content of each step affect the procedure flow.
+To configure a procedure, select one from the “Agent procedures” window, and click the ‘Edit’ button.The “Edit procedure” window opens.

 - On The “Edit procedure” window each row represents a procedure step.

 - Steps can be added by clicking the “Add actions” button.